frederic-perez/AmE-dictionary/data/dictionary.md

 __recollect__ _v_
 __recollection__ _n_ :seven::hammer::hammer:
 __reconcile__ _v_
+__recondite__ _adj_ /REK-un-dyte/ Recondite is a formal word used to describe something that is difficult to understand or something that is not known by many people.
 __reconnoiter__ _v_ /ˌri kəˈnɔɪ tər, ˌrɛk ə-/
 __reconvene__ _v_ :six::hammer: (reconvenes, reconvened) _Kubiak and Manning will reconvene next week._
 __recooled__